IdoSpringer/TCR-PEP-Classification/embedding_mds.md

 different embedding dimension, so we can see the embeddings with less degrees of freedom.
 The embedding dimensions are 3, 5 and 10.

+Here you can find how it is supposed to look like: [amino acids properties](http://www.jalview.org/help/html/misc/aaproperties.html)

 ## Embedding dimension of 3
 ![mds 3 all](https://github.com/IdoSpringer/TCR-PEP-Classification/blob/master/pair_sampling/emb_mds/emb_mds_graphs/emb3_mds_all.png)
 ![mds 3 hyd](https://github.com/IdoSpringer/TCR-PEP-Classification/blob/master/pair_sampling/emb_mds/emb_mds_graphs/emb3_mds_hyd.png)